 Who Signs a Deed of Trust

-Now that you understand more about the deed of trust, we will break down just who should sign a trust deed when selling your house in Southern California.
+Now that you understand more about the deed of trust, we will break down just who should sign a trust deed when selling your house in Greater Los Angeles.
 There are always three parties involved: the beneficiary or lender, the trustor or borrower and the third-party trustee who holds the legal title; this is often a title company.
 The third-party trustee is to remain impartial, taking no actions which would benefit the trustor or the beneficiary.
 The third-party trustee will use the proceeds from the sale to pay off any outstanding portion of the loan, and then any remaining funds go to the borrower.
 Should the loan be paid entirely before the sale, the third-party trustee will dissolve the trust and transfer legal title to the borrower.

-Talk to the professional buyers at Homesmith Group today if you are selling your house in Southern California and have been wondering about trust deeds.
+Talk to the professional buyers at Homesmith Group today if you are selling your house in Greater Los Angeles and have been wondering about trust deeds.
 Professional buyers like those at Homesmith Group will provide you with the information you need to understand your property’s current market value, detailing the expenses you can expect should you decide to list your property for sale instead of selling directly.
 Then, when you compare what you could profit from listing vs. our offer, which we want you to agree is fair, you can make an educated decision about what works best for your circumstances.

 The professional buyers at Homesmith Group understand the importance of keeping clear lines of communication, so they stop everything, listen carefully to your questions or concerns, and are happy to provide answers without obligation.
 You won’t feel ignored during the process because at Homesmith Group, we aim to ensure you feel good about the deal long after closing.
 At Homesmith Group, when you make a direct sale, the pros at Homesmith Group walk you through the process.
 The team at Homesmith Group provides all the services you need in-house at no expense, including attorneys, title and closing professionals, saving sellers like your time and money.
 You will pay no out-of-pocket expenses when you sell directly and won’t pay commissions, closing costs or broker fees; our offer is the amount of cash you will receive for your property as-is.
 If you want to learn more, call Homesmith Group at (855) HOMESMITH (466-3764).